Updated: December 3, 2019 By Ethan Green

 - Silk – ideal for hot summer nights and those with allergies.

 - Satin – feels nice, but not so breathable.

 - Polyester – lower price and not as comfortable, but lasts a long time.

 External noise and snoring are very common causes of sleeplessness.
 Fortunately, there are ways to deal with noise nuisance:

 - If a neighbor or someone in your house is creating the noise, speak to them about it honestly and calmly.
 Don’t suffer in silence.

-- If you can’t stop the noise at the source, try using earplugs, a white noise machine or fan.
+- If you can’t stop the noise at the source, try using earplugs, a white noise machine or a fan.

 - Put on a set of headphones and listen to some relaxing music.

 12. Avoid caffeine and energy drinks

 Some people can drink a coffee after dinner and sleep fine.
 But if you struggle with insomnia, the chances are you’re not one of those people.

 If you’re sensitive to stimulants, you might want to avoid these drinks in the afternoon, as caffeine can stay in your body for a long time:

 - Decaffeinated coffee, as it still contains trace amounts of caffeine